All Episodes

 There isn't anything genuine about it.

-While she's in the midst of setting up this campaign as an everyday ordinary American for everyday ordinary Americans, we are reminded that her daughter Chelsea and her husband are soon to close on a ten and a half million dollar apartment in New York City.
+While she's in the midst of setting up this campaign as an everyday ordinary American for everyday ordinary Americans, we are reminded that her daughter Chelsea and her husband are soon to close on a $10.5 million apartment in New York City.

 She is being driven around like a queen in a van that she supposedly named Scooby, but it was actually the name the Secret Service gave her car in her Senate campaign.